-The electrons in the higher energy state are known as excited electrons whereas the electrons in
+The electrons in the higher energy state are known as excited electrons whereas the electrons in the lower energy state are known as ground electrons.

 In lasers, the way light or photons interact with atoms plays an important role in its operation.
 The photons interact in three ways with the atoms: